-Play suspended at Masters Par 3 Contest
+Masters Par 3 Contest canceled

 - Masters Tournament starts Thursday

-(CNN)The severe weather in the Southeast suspended play Wednesday at the Masters Par 3 Contest at Augusta National Golf Club in Augusta, Georgia.

-"The course will be closed for the remainder of the day," the Masters Twitter account says.
+"The course will be closed for the remainder of the day," the Masters Twitter account said.

-Earlier in the day, before the Par 3 Contest began, the course was evacuated.
-Play started at 12:30 p.m.
-ET, the same time the gates reopened to patrons.
-The event originally was scheduled to start at noon ET.

 Only two players, Bubba Watson and Webb Simpson, finished the nine-hole course.
+No winner was declared.

 The Par 3 Contest, which has been taking place since 1960, occurs the day before the start of the Masters Tournament.
-According to the Masters website, tournament participants, noncompeting past champions and honorary Invitees are invited to participate in the Par 3 Contest.
+According to the Masters website, tournament participants, noncompeting past champions and honorary Invitees are invited to participate.

 No Par 3 Contest winner has followed that with a Masters Tournament victory that same week.